-Vodafone Ukraine has announced successful completion of a test phase on its NB-IoT network in capital city Kiev, using smart utility metering modules provided by Kievvodokanal, enabling automated transmission of readings with ultra-low power consumption ‘both in standby mode and in data exchange mode,’ the cellco’s press release said, adding that it will expand NB-IoT across its 4G LTE mobile network which currently covers more than 60% of the population.
-Note that Vodafone Ukraine had already reported ‘completing’ testing its NB-IoT network – in February 2019 – in Kiev and Kharkiv, before announcing its rollout in Odessa in April.
+Vodafone Ukraine has announced successful completion of a test phase on its NB-IoT network in capital city Kyiv, using smart utility metering modules provided by Kyivvodokanal, enabling automated transmission of readings with ultra-low power consumption ‘both in standby mode and in data exchange mode,’ the cellco’s press release said, adding that it will expand NB-IoT across its 4G LTE mobile network which currently covers more than 60% of the population.
+Note that Vodafone Ukraine had already reported ‘completing’ testing its NB-IoT network – in February 2019 – in Kyiv and Kharkiv, before announcing its rollout in Odessa in April.

 Vodafone Greece has launched a ‘Smart City’ range of digital services aimed at supporting municipalities in their digital transformation process.
 The new services offered by the Vodafone Business division comprise: the Smart City app; Smart Waste Management; Smart Marina; Smart Street Lighting; and Smart Debt Management (including functions for pricing and debt collection).

 TIM Brasil has launched an agricultural IoT project, ‘Telemeclima’ initially connecting around 700 machines over its 700MHz LTE network via the Jacto OtmisNet platform, using Nokia equipment/IoT solutions and satellite backhaul.
 The project seeks to optimise agribusiness by collecting and analysing, in real time, information that can be used to prevent failures and waste of production.
 Alexandre Dal Forno, Head of B2B & IoT Products at TIM Brasil, said that the cellco aims to connect five million hectares of farmland via 4G by the end of the year.